trane-project/trane-music/courses/minor_scale/lesson_G/exercise_4/front.md

-What note is degree number 4 of the G minor scale?
+What note is degree number 4 of the G Minor scale?